0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 It is an indefinite postponement of the future.
 This is an age characterized by commodities that exist for their own sake, external to any human desires, or even society itself.
-This is an age where the economy becomes autonomous--organizing social activity in order to reproduce itself.[^jappe] The age was inaugurated with the publishing of
+This is an age where the economy becomes autonomous--organizing social activity in order to reproduce itself.[^jappe] This age was inaugurated with the publishing of
 <span className="note"><small>_Propaganda_, was written by Edward Bernays in 1928, incorporated the literature from social science and psychology for the techniques of public communication for the manipulation of the masses.
 (Bernays 2005).</small>_Propaganda_</span>[^bernays]
 in 1928[^debord2], it developed with the ubiquity of television and radio.
 It was formally declared when Margret Thatcher announced